jadavsk/AI-ML/README.md

-# AI-ML
-Learn AI and ML
+# Project - Face Mask Detection and Face Recognition

 Project Goal:
 To Ensure Safe Office Environment, employees should cover their face with Mask and maintain Social distance to limit the spread of the Corona virus.
 This is essential to implement post-Covid normal working in office.
 Identify employees who are not wearing face Mask and following social distancing while entering office or ODC floor.